 PROPERTY SUBJECT TO THE AGREEMENT

-The Agreement should describe exactly what property and areas it relates to e.g., Cadastral numbers (property registration numbers) or other means of identifying the areas to be leased.
+The agreement should describe exactly what property and areas it relates to e.g., cadastral numbers (property registration numbers) or other means of identifying the areas to be leased.

-Agreement Partners should be informed if there are other legal agreements affecting the property and provided with of what the rights and restrictions of such other agreements are.
+Agreement partners should be informed if there are other legal agreements affecting the property and provided with what the rights and restrictions of such other agreements are.

 HERITAGE PROTECTION

-If the lighthouse is listed or protected under a heritage designation, then;
+If the lighthouse is listed or protected under a heritage designation, then:

-the heritage designation should be annexed to the Agreement; and
+the heritage designation should be annexed to the agreement; and

-it should be defined whether it is the Lighthouse Authority or the Partner who is responsible for contacting the heritage authority in cases where permissions are required (This responsibility is often not transferable by the owner).
+it should be clarified whether it is the lighthouse authority or the partner who is responsible for contacting the heritage authority in cases where permissions are required This responsibility is often not transferable by the owner.

-uSE AND CONDITIONS OF THE AGREEMENT
+uSE AND CONDITIONS OF THE aGREEMENT

-The following terms relating to the use should be considered for inclusion in the Agreement:
+The following terms relating to the use may be considered for inclusion in the agreement:

-The Lighthouse Authority may wish to consider the property shall be conserved in accordance with the heritage designation or other defined standard.
+The lighthouse authority may wish to consider the property shall be conserved in accordance with the heritage designation or other defined standard.

-The Lighthouse Authority will contribute advice on the future maintenance and repair of the Agreement areas.
+The lighthouse authority will contribute advice on the future maintenance and repair of the agreement areas.

-The Lighthouse Authority may consider opportunities to contribute to the maintenance and/or upgrading of the Agreement areas in light of the budgetary limits in effect at the time.
+The lighthouse authority may consider opportunities to contribute to the maintenance and/or upgrading of the agreement areas in light of the budgetary limits in effect at the time.

-The Partner undertakes to discuss and seek approval for further developments and use with the Lighthouse Authority.
+The partner undertakes to discuss and seek approval for further developments and use with the lighthouse authority.

-The Partner may not use, or allow others to use, the property as a dwelling without prior approval.
+The partner may not use, or allow others to use, the property as a dwelling without prior approval.

-The Partner will not sublet any part of the property or assign the Agreement to another party without prior approval.
+The partner will not sublet any part of the property or assign the agreement to another party without prior approval.

-The Partner undertakes to give particular emphasis to environmental protection in relation to the use and maintenance of the Agreement areas.
+The partner undertakes to give particular emphasis to environmental protection in relation to the use and maintenance of the agreement areas.

-The Partner undertakes to adhere to health and safety regulations including site specific issues.
+The partner undertakes to adhere to health and safety regulations including site specific issues.
 It may be advisable to include an assessment of the risks derived from visitor traffic.

-The Partner undertakes to promptly deal with the negative impacts caused by visitors’ use of Self- Media platforms and bear corresponding losses.
+The partner undertakes to promptly deal with the negative impacts caused by visitors’ use of self- media platforms and bear corresponding losses.

 It may be advisable to ensure that existing public access rights are not affected by their operations in accordance with the authorities’ policy.